VUMPS/REDUCTION/README.md

 ###Parameter file

-Lastly, the reduction code uses a global parameter file for specifying the instrument and machine specific information.
+The reduction code uses a global parameter file for specifying the instrument and machine specific information.
 Initially, this file can be found in `VUMPS/REDUCTION/code/maos.par`.
 Set the precise path to the parameter file with the VUMPS_PAR_PATH environment variable.
 This is included in the `vumpsr.sh` startup script (see below).

 ###Update the startup script